 What’s Normal in the Rainforest?

 As we’ve noted, one of the reasons Paula writes is to spread the knowledge she’s gained through formal education, a first career teaching gifted students, and a second career in psychotherapy for the gifted, because therapists in particular tend not to understand what’s normal for this population.
-We’ve discussed misdiagnosis here at Third Factor, so I asked Paula: when should a rainforest-minded person seek out a diagnosis of something more serious and complicated than mild to moderate anxiety or depression?
+We’ve discussed misdiagnosis here at Third Factor before, so I asked Paula: when should a rainforest-minded person seek out a diagnosis of something more serious and complicated than mild to moderate anxiety or depression?

 Paula said that most of the people she works with are “straight-up gifted, not twice-exceptional.”
 (Twice-exceptionality, or 2e, is a term for people who are both intellectually gifted and disabled, frequently referring to something like ADHD or autism.)
 She therefore noted that she doesn’t have a lot of experience with any of those other diagnoses.
 She does, however, have clients who come in already thinking that they should pursue those diagnoses, whether based on self-diagnosis or on commentary from others who are not familiar with the norms of the gifted population.